Allego vs Highspot: Key Features and Comparison

 Both platforms grew from the recognition that sales teams need more than a file repository and a quarterly training event.
 But they arrived at enablement from opposite directions.

+Allego started as a mobile video learning tool in 2013, built on the idea that sales reps could practice and get certified via short video submissions rather than in-person training marathons.
 Over the next decade, it expanded into content management, conversation intelligence (through the Refract acquisition), digital sales rooms, and AI coaching.
 The learning DNA is still visible: Allego's strongest capabilities center on getting reps ready through practice, reinforcement, and peer knowledge sharing.

-Three former Microsoft executives saw that sales teams couldn't find the right materials at the right time, and built patented AI search technology to fix it.
+Highspot started in 2012 with content chaos as the problem to solve.
+Three former Microsoft executives saw that sales teams could not find the right materials at the right time, and built patented AI search technology to fix it.
 Highspot then expanded into training, coaching, sales plays, and buyer engagement.
 The content management DNA is equally visible: Highspot's strongest capabilities center on getting the right content, guidance, and plays in front of reps at the right moment.

 This origin story matters because it shapes where each platform is strongest today.